MrJoy/BookOfJoy/Outline.md

 1. Exceptions to Rules are Sometimes Appropriate, but Never Without Approval
 1. Security is Everyone's Responsibility
 1. Make Illegal States Unrepresentable
+1. Keep Dependencies Up To Date
+1. Don't Update to a Major Release Until A Point Release or Two